-PHP FastCGI Process Manager (PHP-FPM) combined with PHP OPcache helps to keep each WordPress servers’ daily average CPU load at under 2%, leaving plenty of spare capacity to cope with sudden increases in visitors to your site.
+PHP FastCGI Process Manager (PHP-FPM), combined with PHP OPcache, Memcached and Redis, helps to keep each WordPress servers’ daily average CPU load at under 5%, leaving plenty of spare capacity to cope with sudden increases in visitors to your site.

 If your site contains lots of images or multimedia, we can improve the performance by using Linode’s European cloud-based Object Storage CDN to deliver them.

-When we recently benchmarked one of our WordPress sites, it was capable of delivering the site’s home page 5,145 times per second with a simulated load of 100 simultaneous users (equivalent to an average time per request of 0.194 milliseconds).
+When we benchmarked one of our WordPress sites, it was capable of delivering the site’s home page 5,145 times per second with a simulated load of 100 simultaneous users (equivalent to an average time per request of 0.194 milliseconds).
 When the load was increased to 1,000 simultaneous users, the server was still capable of maintaining a sub-millisecond response time (0.599ms), delivering the home page 1,670 times per second.

 During subsequent load testing, our server configuration outperformed a WordPress + Varnish installation on the same hardware by 31.69%.

 - Linode’s London data centre is operated by Equinix, which is powered entirely by renewable energy.
 Source: SustainableWWW.